MrRefactoring/jira.js/README.md

 ## Changelog

+### 1.5.0

+- FEATURE: Method `getAllFieldConfigurationSchemes` added to `IssueFieldConfigurations`
+- FEATURE: Method `getFieldConfigurationSchemesForProjects` added to `IssueFieldConfigurations`
+- FEATURE: Property `fieldConfigurationSchemeId` added to `issueFieldConfigurations.getFieldConfigurationIssueTypeItems`
+- FEATURE: Method `getIssueSecurityLevelMembers` added to `IssueSecurityLevel`
+- FEATURE: Method `` added to ``

 ### 1.4.0

-- FEATURE: Now that all parameters are optional, there is no need to pass an empty object
+- FEATURE: Now requests where there are no required parameters do not have to pass an empty object to make a request
 - FEATURE: `dashboards.createDashboard` was added
 - FEATURE: `dashboards.updateDashboard` was added
 - FEATURE: `dashboards.deleteDashboard` was added